The Linguistic Association of the Southwest (LASSO) is a linguistics

 We will continue our commitment to respect and defend all linguistic varieties, cultures and identities as we unequivocally condemn Black Racial Injustice.

 The LASSO annual meeting is distributed across the LASSO area, from Louisiana to the Pacific Coast.
 Due to the COVID-19 pandemic, the 49th annual conference will be held virtually from September 24th to 26th, 2020.
-See the call for papers in the link on the left.

 The 48th annual conference was held in Baton Rouge, LA, on the LSU Campus from October 31st to November 2nd, 2019.
 Proposals for future venues are welcome.
 Meetings may be held at a hotel or on a university campus, though the latter is preferred to make the meeting as accessible as possible to local faculty and students.
 A set of guidelines for local arrangements committees provides detailed information on expectations and requirements.
 Contact Michelle Ramos-Pellicia to have a copy sent to you.

 JournalThe International Journal of the Linguistic Association of the Southwest (IJLASSO) is the journal of LASSO.
 Membership in LASSO automatically includes a subscription to IJLASSO.